Your credit report contains your personal information and credit history. Some of the things that you’ll find on your report include:

 - Personal information - Your date of birth, electoral roll information, your addresses and financial connections.

 - Public information- Bankruptcies, County Court Judgments and individual Voluntary Arrangements etc.), and any protections you may have (i.e. CIFAS credit report protection).

 - Corrections - Any current notices of correction on your report.
 These are notes added to your credit report to explain information on your report which is not necessarily wrong, but which might give lenders a misleading impression of you (for example, if you missed a payment because you were ill and couldn’t pay).
 If you’re not sure whether to add a notice of correction to your report, read our

 - Searches - This is where you'll see any hard and soft searches on your report (for example, if you’ve applied for credit and a lender has looked at your report).
 To learn more on searches check out this .

-These factors make up your credit report and if they change, your report will also change.
+If any of these factors change, so will your credit report.
 It is likely that your credit score will increase or decrease as a result.

-For a full explanation of credit reports and score, take a look at our Learn section.
+For more information on credit scores and reports, take a look at our .